MAY I EXPLAIN

 The Infamous Andrew J. Russell photo (Why aren’t there more Chinese in the photo?)

-These efforts to recognize Asian Americans brings me to share some of my own personal (and significant) moments of recognition in a busy May 2026, in St. Louis and Missouri.
-The groundwork of Jeanie Jew has empowered others to carry on the torch of recognizing our great AAPI Community.
+Why This Matters: These efforts to recognize Asian Americans, Native Hawaiians and Pacific Islanders motivates people like me to step up to share some of my own personal (and significant) moments of recognition in a busy May 2026, in St. Louis and Missouri.
+The groundwork of Jeanie Jew has empowered others to carry on the torch of recognizing our great AANHPI Community.

-On May 3, 2026, the Very Asian Foundation (VAF) and the St. Louis Cardinals celebrated AAPI Heritage Month (against the LA Dodgers and Shohei Ohtani), honoring 5 trailblazing St. Louisans making meaningful contributions to the community and beyond.
+On May 3, 2026, the Very Asian Foundation (VAF) and the St. Louis Cardinals celebrated AAPI Heritage Month (against the LA Dodgers and Shohei Ohtani no less), honoring 5 trailblazing St. Louisans making meaningful contributions to the community and beyond.
 Historical Note: VAF was instrumental in getting the Cardinals to celebrate their first AAPI Theme Night in 2023.

 2026 Honorees: Amy Buhr, Robin Hattori, Helen Lee, Min Liu, Tom Saito, Clare Nipper (jersey artist), Riley O’Brien (St. Louis Cardinal, Korean descent).
 Photo courtesy of the St. Louis Cardinals